Matts966/alphasql/README.md

 ### Sample DAG output

 The image below is extracted from SQL set in `./samples/sample1` .
+You can write tests for created tables and run them parallely only by separating SQL file.

 ![dag.dot](samples/sample1.png)